-- Newsletters to parents are available electronically, via ParentMail in Word format in which the font and size of print can be altered to suit and on the website in PDF format which can be read by text readers. - Most information is available electronically and can be converted to other appropriate formats. - The diary is available in a visual format on the school website and is downloadable and user-adjustable. - Visual timetables are displayed in classrooms.
+- Newsletters to parents are available electronically, via SCOpay in PDF format in which the font and size of print can be altered to suit and on the website in PDF format which can be read by text readers. - Most information is available electronically and can be converted to other appropriate formats.
+Information able to be made available in electronic format, will be. - The diary is available in a visual format on the school website and is downloadable and user-adjustable. - Visual timetables are displayed in classrooms.